 So finally, almost half-an-hour after lunch, we are about to start the first run, and I hear two little voices saying ‘Lilyyyyyy, Ich muss ganz dringend Pipi machen!’
 [I REALLY URGENTLY need a wee!].
 I had to leave the rest of my group with another instructor, and pick up one child under each arm, skis still on, and ski as fast as I could back down to the toilets again, with these kids screaming ‘I’M GONNA PEE, I’M GONNA PEE’ the whole way!
 I was undressing them as we were running down through the building to the toilets, and luckily we made it just in time!

 Another time, I decided my group was ready for one of the steeper red runs, so off we went to practice the plough-parallel turns we had been doing all morning, on this steeper slope.
 It ended up taking us one hour to get down a run that should have taken 15 minutes, because one of the kids decided about ¼ of the way down that they could no longer turn left, and also decided to tell me then that they were afraid of heights.
 That was a long day."

 Compared to central European nations, very few British children are able to ski.
-In fact, 36% of Austrians ski compared to just 10% of the UK according to.
+In fact, 36% of Austrians ski compared to just 10% of the UK according to a recent survey.
 Obviously the UK is limited in regards to its climate and topography, but how much of a role do snowsports play in the Austrian culture?